Family Getaway in The Mighty 5®

-Spring brings an irresistible urge to get out to enjoy the sunshine and experience something new.
-This year, instead of packing up the family and joining the throngs waiting in endless lines at theme parks, head for Utah, the only place on earth where you can easily explore five national parks in a single, epic week.
-Read on for a spring break itinerary packed full of the kind of playful explorations that kids love, and the kind of memorable experiences they will carry with them for the rest of their lives.
+The warmer seasons bring an irresistible urge to get out to enjoy the sunshine and experience something new.
+This year, instead of packing up the family and joining the throngs waiting in lines at theme parks, head for Utah.
+Utah is equally perfect for your get-the-family-outdoors vacation during spring break as it is for that last trip before school starts.
+Read on for ideas to build an itinerary packed full of the kind of playful explorations that kids love, and the kind of memorable experiences they will carry with them for the rest of their lives.

 Picnic Under an Arch

 Even the youngest children can handle the short stroll from the parking lot to the dramatic arch duo of the North and South Windows.
 A fun scramble over gentle sandstone brings you to stand directly under the windows.
 Bring a dinner picnic and enjoy an unforgettable sunset overlooking Turret Arch and rows of redrock ridges on the horizon.

 The splashiest way to experience Canyonlands is on a guided raft trip (choose from one to seven days) down Cataract Canyon, which boasts dramatic scenery and thrilling whitewater rapids.
 It's an unforgettable adventure for children seven years and older and a welcome chance to cool off during the warmer part of the day.